Purpose of the Grant Program

 The Finnish host institution is expected to arrange and pay for housing for the scholar.
 Candidates should communicate their housing needs to the host institution so that appropriate housing can be arranged for them.

 The Distinguished Chair application should include a letter of invitation from a Finnish higher education institution.
-The letter should include information on the agreed teaching and research plan, details of housing, and length and dates of the proposed visit (Finnish host institution should refer to these instructions).
+The letter should include information on the agreed teaching and research plan, details of housing, and the length and dates of the proposed visit (Finnish host institution should refer to these instructions).

 Useful links: